homedepot/github-webhook-resource/README.md

 ### Making changes
 The Concourse entrypoints are in `bin/check`, `bin/in`, and `bin/out`.
 You can add functionality to these files directly, or you can `require` additional supporing files.

+See the [Reference](#Reference) section for some helpful information related to this project's implementation.

 ### Running the tests
 ```